axibase/axibase-charts/widgets/shared/README.md

-# Shared Settings
+# Common Settings

 ## Overview

-The **Shared Settings** are common settings supported by all widgets.
+The **Common Settings** are shared settings supported by all widgets.

 ## Widget Settings